-- A. Lease approximately 2.7 acres of agricultural fields. - B. Adhere to the Ashakomaksett Farm Association Covenants and Restrictions (DCRD doc#48685) and the conservation restriction (DCRD 63:105) as they pertain to the leasehold. - C. Manage any agricultural fields outside of the leasehold through annual mowing and grazing.
-Utilize these techniques if leasehold itself is unoccupied or unutilized. - D. Restore 3.5 acres of sandplain grassland habitat at the point and maintain through annual mowing and grazing.
+- A. Lease approximately 2.7 acres of agricultural fields. - B. Adhere to the Ashakomaksett Farm Association Covenants and Restrictions (DCRD doc#48685) and the conservation restriction (DCRD 63:105) as they pertain to the leasehold. - C. Prohibit manure from being stock piled on the Preserve. - D. Manage any agricultural fields outside of the leasehold through annual mowing and grazing.
+Utilize these techniques if leasehold itself is unoccupied or unutilized. - E. Restore 3.5 acres of sandplain grassland habitat at the point and maintain through annual mowing and grazing. - a.
+Retain open growth trees, scrub oak pockets and high-bush blueberry thickets in restoration area. - b.
+Retain low growing understory vegetation and manage as a mosaic